Comparison between Local and NYSE Practices

 NYSE LCM: Section 303A.06

-Listed companies must organize an Audit Committee that meets the requirements set forth in the Securities Exchange Act of 1934.
+Listed companies must organize an Audit Committee that meets the requirements of Rule 10A-3 set forth in the Securities Exchange Act of 1934.
 Pursuant to Section 303A.00, Pampa, as a foreign private issuer, is subject to Rule 303A.06, and we are in full compliance.

 NYSE LCM: Section 303A.07